 Northeastern Towers Annex

-This project is FAC’s first undertaking outside of Brooklyn.
-The building has been constructed as an annex to the existing Northeastern Towers development.
-The two buildings will be connected, and community space inside of the Annex building will be available for use by residents of the existing the Towers building.
-The building includes a variety of spaces designed for healthful senior living that enables aging in place including a computer room, a wellness center, a yoga/exercise room, a personal care room, a large audio/visually equipped community room and roof garden, along with a laundry and adjacent television room on every residential floor.
-FAC’s affiliate Brooklyn Woods is providing computer desks and the building’s front desk.
-The shared parking area will feature solar panel canopies.
-HANAC will provide social services to the formerly homeless and other residents of the Annex building.
+Northeastern Towers Annex was constructed on excess land adjacent to Northeastern Towers, an existing HUD Section 202 development.
+The two buildings are connected, enabling residents of the original Towers building to access brand new community space inside the Annex building.
+Northeastern Towers includes a variety of spaces designed for healthful senior living that enable aging in place, including a computer room, a wellness center, a yoga/exercise room, a personal care room, a large audio- and visual-equipped community room, and a roof garden, along with laundry and television lounges on all nearly all residential floors.
+Brooklyn Woods, a program of FAC affiliate Brooklyn Workforce Innovations, provided computer desks and the building’s front desk.
+The shared parking area features solar panel canopies.
+The non-profit organization HANAC provides residents with social services.